Southern Maine

 (1808 - 1918), Kittery Point

-¤¤ ALSO: Additional WWII observation towers in Maine associated with the Portsmouth Harbor Defenses were located at Gelaspus Point (Kennebunk Beach) (destroyed 1949), Moody Point (still exists, private), Bald Head Cliff (destroyed 1964), Cape Neddick (still exists, private, extensively modified 2001), Seal Head Point (destroyed 1979), and Sisters' Point (destroyed 2004).
-Another observation/radar tower is located on Appledore Island, Isles of Shoals, on the campus of Cornell University's Shoals Marine Lab (no public access to tower).
+¤¤ ALSO: Additional WWII fire-control stations in Maine associated with the Portsmouth Harbor Defenses were located at Gelaspus Point/Great Hill (Kennebunk Beach) (destroyed 1949), Moody Point (still exists, private), Bald Head Cliff (destroyed 1964), Cape Neddick (still exists, private, extensively modified 2001), Seal Head Point (destroyed 1979), and Sisters' Point (destroyed 2004).
+Another fire-control/radar tower is located on Appledore Island, Isles of Shoals, on the campus of Cornell University's Shoals Marine Lab (no public access to tower).

 Fort Sullivan (2)